sairaatta/conquer_chess/docs/rulebook/README.md

 A.5.2    If the arbiter observes an action taken under Article 7.5.1, 7.5.2, 7.5.3 or 7.5.4, he/she shall act according to Article 7.5.5, provided the opponent has not made his/her next move.
 If the arbiter does not intervene, the opponent is entitled to claim, provided the opponent has not made his/her next move.
 If the opponent does not claim and the arbiter does not intervene, the illegal move shall stand and the game shall continue.
 Once the opponent has made his/her next move, an illegal move cannot be corrected unless this is agreed by the players without intervention of the arbiter.

 A.5.3    To claim a win on time, the claimant may pause the chessclock and notify the arbiter.
-However, the game is drawn if the position is such that the claimant cannot checkmate the player’s king by any possible series of legal moves.
+However, the game is drawn if the position is such that the claimant cannot checkmate the player's king by any possible series of legal moves.

 A.5.4    If the arbiter observes both kings are in check, or a pawn stands on the rank furthest from its starting position, he/she shall wait until the next move is completed.
 Then, if an illegal position is still on the board, he/she shall declare the game drawn.